Alizée: Personal life

-Though described as a very shy and reserved person, she likes performing in front of audiences.
-Although she is most famous as a singer, Alizée prefers dancing, and is quite proficient in classical dance, jazz, Italian style ballet, tap and flamenco.
+Though described as a very shy and reserved person, Alizée likes performing in front of audiences.
+Although she is most famous as a singer, she prefers dancing, and is quite proficient in classical dance, jazz, Italian style ballet, tap and flamenco.

-Alizée married fellow French singer Jérémy Chatelain in Las Vegas, Nevada on 6 November 2003.
-They have a daughter named Annily (born 28 April 2005).
+Alizée married fellow French singer Jérémy Chatelain in Las Vegas on 6 November 2003.
+They have a daughter named Annily (born 2005).
 The public found out about their marriage in February 2004 when Voici magazine released a copy of their marriage certificate in an article.
-She was quiet about her private and family life and kept her baby out of the press to the best of her ability, but since 2011 has been much more open about her private life.
+She was quiet about her private and family life and kept her child out of the press to the best of her ability, but since 2011 has been much more open about her private life.
 Jérémy and Alizée divorced in early 2012.

 During Danse avec les stars in fall 2013, Alizée met and started to date Grégoire Lyonnet, whom she married on 18 June 2016.

-In an Instagram post dated 24 May 2019, Alizee announced that she was pregnant with her second child.
-Alizée gave birth to Maggy Lyonnet on 24 November 2019.
+In an Instagram post dated 24 May 2019, Alizée announced that she was pregnant with her second child.
+She gave birth to a daughter on 24 November 2019.

 Artistry

 Music and voice

 Alizée has a mezzo-soprano vocal type and range.
 She started her musical career with songs she described as "soulful pop music".
-In 2000 she erupted in the musical world, becoming an international sensation because she was the most successful female French singer in a long while.
-Alizée is known for blending Electronic sounds with pop, such as psychedelic pop and most recently, mainstream Europop.
+In 2000, she erupted in the musical world, becoming an international sensation because she was the most successful female French singer in a long while.
+Alizée is known for blending electronic sounds with pop, such as psychedelic pop, and more recently mainstream Europop.

 At the time of her debut, NRJ Radio said about her, "The Queen of Europop is a French Lolita".
-In her debut album Alizée used Europop with mellow sounds, World Music and the classic French Chanson.
+In her debut album, Alizée used Europop with mellow sounds, world music and the classic French chanson.

 The second album was primarily house sounds, instrumentals and electronic sounds mixed with the sounds from her last album.
 The third album marked a change, replacing her earlier styles with psychedelic sounds and a very rhythmic world music.
 The single "Fifty-Sixty" is dedicated to the memory of model Edie Sedgwick.

-For her fourth album she had another radical change in musical style with a new genre for her career: Mainstream, with strong rhythms compared to her previous three albums.
+For her fourth album, she had another radical change in musical style with a new genre for her career: Mainstream, with strong rhythms compared to her previous three albums.
 Alizée made clear that the renewal is a big part of her contribution to music.